carpentries-incubator/docker-introduction/_extras/guide.md

 ### Learners

-We consider three core groups of learners here.
-While also recognising that there are likely to be many learners who don't fit into one of the following groups, or who span more than one of them, we hope that highlighting these groups helps to provide an example of the different skills and expertise that learners engaging with this material may have.
+We enumerate three core groups of learners here.
+While also recognising that there are likely to be many learners who don't fit neatly into one of the following groups, or who span more than one of them, we hope that highlighting these groups helps to provide an example of the different skills and expertise that learners engaging with this material may have.